limkimhoe/Docker-Python-Frontend-Backend-Postgresql-MySQL/README.md

    <img width="316" alt="image" src="https://github.com/limkimhoe/Docker-Python-Frontend-Backend-Postgresql/assets/22229616/5d59ff3f-3aab-4a53-865f-732d2aef647a"><br/><br/>

    - VSC will reopen the folder to BACKEND folder, download, and install the necessary container files.
-This may take 10-15 minutes depending on your internet speed.
+This may take 10-15 minutes depending on your internet speed.<br/><br/>

 **8. Container Setup: FRONTEND Container**